jaredsampson/fcrn-fep-retro/Input structures/README.md

-Here list all the prepared structure files used in the manuscript:
+This folder contains all prepared input structure files used in the manuscript.

 **Fc-FcRn complex structures used for retrospective FEP calculation:**